buzzqw/TUS/OBSS/OBSSv2-eng.md

 If the character **spends 1 minute** drinking a Healing or Natural Potion, it will have maximized effect.

->>> The poisons presented here are just some of the many that exist and are possible.
+>>> **Poison**: The poisons presented here are just some of the many that exist and are possible.
 Use them as guidelines.
 If due to your ethics and style you don't like poisons, especially the nastier ones, I suggest using the Generic Potions you'll find at the end of the chapter.
 They are milder poisons and less personal, probably more easily usable by players as well.

 ### Poisoned